glycerine/spin_paxos/README.md

 acting locally on only their local information.
 The safety/correctness "emerges" from their joint actions, even though it is not obvious immediately, locally, when that has happened.
-From the "god's eye" view of looking at all three machines in an example cluster, when we see a quorum of two acceptors persist the same accepted state to disk successfully, we
+From a "bird's eye omniscient" view of looking at all three machines in an example cluster, when we see a quorum of two acceptors persist the same accepted state to disk successfully, we